Cryptographic Specifications of CryptPeer

 - End-to-end confidentiality:

-- messages and files are never in plaintext on the server;
+- messages and files are never present in plaintext on the server;

 - Integrity: